tariqdaouda/Mariana/README.rst

 ==============

 Named after the deepest place on earth (Mariana trench), Mariana is a machine learning framework on top of theano.
-Mariana is still in active developement, but please feel free to play with it.
+Mariana is still in active developement, and there might be some bugs lurking in the dark.
+But I use it everyday, and bugs tend to be rapidely corrected.
+Please feel free to play with it.

 Why is it cool?
 ===============